 A closing statement should be prepared to show an accounting of the debits and credits to each the buyer and to the seller as part of the land contract transaction.
 An attorney or a title agency can prepare a closing statement for the parties.
 The closing statement may also contain an amortization schedule showing the projected payments to be made from buyer to seller to fulfill the financial obligation of the land contract.

 The buyer might want to pay to have a policy of title insurance issued on the property subject to the land contract.
 The buyer can hire a title agency to run a land record search and discover any potential interests attached to the property that may interfere with buyer obtaining a clean title from seller.
 The parties can agree to split this cost in the land contract agreement.

 An attorney's office or a title company can prepare closing documents for a land contract sale, but only the parties themselves or an attorney can prepare the actual land contract document and land contract memorandum.
 It is important to keep copies of all documents involved in closing on a land contract to verify required filings are performed and to protect each party's interests in the sale.

-Also, for a comprehensive guide to buying real estate, see Nolo’s Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart.
+Also, for a comprehensive guide to buying real estate, see Nolo's Essential Guide to Buying Your First Home, by Ilona Bray and Ann O'Connell.